Rishi2600/HANGMAN-PURE-FRONTEND/README.md

 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and update the config:

 - A pure frontend based game named hangman
-- this is a React project
+- This is a React project
+- This Project uses funcdamentals of react

 ```js
 // eslint.config.js